ClimateForecastDecemberJanuary >>

-Climate and Average Weather in Sardinia
+Climate and Weather of Sardinia

 Surrounded by the Mediterranean Sea, the island of Sardinia is one of Italy's two autonomous island regions—the other one being Sicily.
 Due to its extensive coastline of approximately 1,200 miles (1931 kilometres), the vibrant island gets more extensive hours of sunshine in comparison to other holiday destinations in Europe, resulting in long, warm summers spanning up to nearly six months in a year.
 Sardinia is home to exquisite beaches, as well as the infamous nuraghe or the historical remnants of architecture left by the Nuragic civilisation, making the island both a top tourist and historical hotspot in Italy.